es2812/AgoraChain/README.md

 These objects represent the (intangible) goods used in the system.

 - **Election**: This asset represents a voting process, it's owned by one legislator.
-- **Vote**: This asset represents a vote, it's owned by a citizen or politician.
+- **Vote**: This asset represents a vote, it's issued by a citizen or politician, pointing to the voter in the latter case.
+- **Envelope**: This asset represents an identified "envelope" that holds the secret vote by the citizen.
+Access to it will be restricted.
 - **Representation**: This asset represents a relationship of trust between a citizen and a politician.

 #### Transactions